Seth Lugo throws 7 scoreless innings, leads Royals past Tigers 8-0

 The Tigers thought they had the lead in the bottom of the third, but Frazier reached over the right-field fence to rob Parker Meadows of a home run before doubling Javier Báez off first.

-“I just tried to get back there with some space to jump,” Frazier said.
-“I wasn't sure if I would have a chance at it with the wind, but fortunately I was able to do it.”

-Detroit got a hit and an error against former teammate John Schreiber in the eighth, but he struck out Spencer Torkelson to end the inning.
+Detroit got a pair of two-out hits against former teammate John Schreiber in the eighth, but he struck out Spencer Torkelson to end the inning.

 The Royals loaded the bases with one out in the ninth, thanks to two singles and a walk off Tyler Holton.
 Holton, usually one of Detroit’s best control pitchers, then hit Frazier and Isbel with consecutive pitches to make it 3-0.